iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.3.1/report.md

 > It asks the sender's address etc. from scratch instead of offering the default it has.
 Hopefully a work in progress - only half way there yet<br> :date: __2021-04-28 11:40:25__

-> Room for improvement - Handy app, saves time at the PO.
-1 - When printing more than 1 postage label it sometimes re-generates the previous label for printing, you have to keep checking it's actually the correct label.
-2 - Since this is an app used by 1 single individual or company I don't see the need to keep inputting sender's details, auto fill would be a better solution.
-3 - Likewise save payment details.
-Alot of unnecessary repetitiveness inputs required.<br> :date: __2021-04-27 14:31:37__

 #### 2-star reviews